 Focus type: CF (direction of rotation from close to infinity: > clockwise)

 Degrees of rotation of focus wheel from 3m to infinity (measured): 530 degrees

 Range of diopter adjustment (estimate): +/- 4.5 dpt*

 Excess travel of focus wheel beyond infinity position (estimate): 7 dpt*

 Weight (measured, with eyepiece cover and strap): 518 g

 Made in: China

-Based on the success of Canon with their image stabilized (“IS”) binoculars – market leader Canon was instrumental in creating an established presence for IS in the optics markets – , several companies have recently brought out new IS binoculars, among which Fujinon, Kenko, Vixen and Kite (three of them already had had IS instruments on the market before).
+Based on the success of Canon with their image stabilized (“IS”) binoculars – market leader Canon was instrumental in creating an established presence for IS in the optics markets – , several companies have recently brought out new IS binoculars, among which Fujinon, Kenko, Vixen, Kite and SIG-Sauer (three of them already had had IS instruments on the market before).

 Some have wondered what the differences are between the relatively recent Vixen Atera 12×30 and the new Fujinon Techno-Stabi 12×28, and whether the two are not in fact one and the same binocular.
 Well, they are.

 The major part of the binocular body, the mechanics including adjustment of IPD and focusing, the optics (why Fujinon measures 28mm objective diameter and Vixen 30mm is unclear to me) and also the image stabilization mechanism, which kicks in with an identical “jump” of the image, are essentially identical.